 The Bubble Room, Captiva Island

 Drive north to Captiva Island.
 Park in the village and walk.
-Have lunch at the eclectic Bubble Room decorated with zany Hollywood and Christmas kitsch (try the Bubble Bread).
-Then meander to the Mucky Duck neighborhood pub for a cocktail on the beach – the sunset gathering spot.
+Have lunch at the eclectic Bubble Room decorated with zany Hollywood and Christmas kitsch (be sure to try the Bubble Bread).
+Then meander to The Mucky Duck neighborhood pub for a cocktail on the beach – the sunset gathering spot.

 Chapel-by-the-Sea, Captiva Island

 For a special treat, check out the quaint Chapel-by-the-Sea that served as both a schoolhouse and church surrounded by sea grapes and gumbo limbo trees.